 1. Patient referred on few meds, MRIs already done, it says LESI on the referral script (occasionally a stim trial is requested)--generally billed as consult and returned to the PCP after injection

 2. Complex pain problem (notes indicate increasing meds over a period of time, then "refer to pain management"--billed as new patient.

 3. Same type of patient as #2, recommendations made but not accepted into the practice--billed as consult.

 Had another one the other day.
-Patient with long history of migraines referred for opiate management.
-Come to find out he was also referred to a Neurologist who is still treating him (diagnosed hem with Greater Occipital Neuralgia-I concur) and a Psychiatrist for his significant anxiety and depression.
-He was referred to our practice to continue the Avinza (at least he was switched off of Oxy), Diaudid, Soma and Ativan.
+Patient with long history of migraines referred fo opiate management.
+Come to find out he was also referred to a Neurologist who is still treating her (diagnosed her with Greater Occipital Neuralgia-I concur) and a Psychiatrist for his significant anxiety and depression.
+He was referred to our practice to continue the Avinza (at least she was switched off of Oxy), Diaudid, Soma and Ativan.

 I don't think this one's coming back either.